justinmelnick/justinmelnick.github.io/_pages/about.md

 My research uses formal theory and quantitative methods to explore topics in international relations and political economy with applications to the politics of climate change.
 My work has been published or is forthcoming in _International Organization_, the _Journal of Politics_, and the _Journal of Conflict Resolution_, among other outlets.
 My research has been supported by grants from EGAP.

-I hold a B.A. in International Relations and Economics from the University of Pennsylvania.
+I earned a Ph.D. in Politics from New York University and a B.A. in International Relations and Economics from the University of Pennsylvania.

 <!-- Please feel free to contact me at: melnickj [at] nyu [dot] edu -->